 - Decides which team will get the offer for the opportunity or starts a new product team.

-- If results are not delivered in time the Portfolio Management can take back the opportunity from one team (BU) and give it to other team.
+- If results are not delivered in time the Portfolio Management can take back the opportunity from one team (BU) and give it to another team.

 - Manages market segmentation to prevent direct competition between old and new products.
 The new products should go to Early Adopters, while the old continue to the established customers.
 The new product could slowly replace the old, balancing between profitability and competitiveness.